 133 (95 counties + 38 independent cities)

 Virginia's Circuit Courts handle felonies, major civil cases, and equity matters — there is one circuit court location per county and per independent city, and 31 circuits serve the 133 jurisdictions.
 General District Courts handle misdemeanors, traffic violations, and civil claims under $25,000 — 32 districts serve all jurisdictions.
-The key search implication: Circuit Court felony and civil records require selecting the correct county or independent city, while General District Court records are searchable statewide through OCIS.
+Circuit Court felony and civil records require selecting the correct county or independent city, while General District Court records are searchable statewide through OCIS.
 For a broader overview, see our court record search guide.

 Crime statistics